 Do you have thousands of ideas for your foreign language blog posts or articles?

-Do you keep thinking about writing your blog in other languages every time you meet a new client?
-Do you think it’s about time you made your website available in a foreign language?
+You may be thinking about writing a foreign language blog post in other languages every time you meet a new client.
+Do you think it’s about time you made your website available in a foreign language?.

 Do you keep trying to get it done but work always gets in the way and your foreign language website ends up at the bottom of your to-do list again?